rakmakan/fizzbuzz/readme.md

    sudo docker run -p 5000:8000 rakshitmakan/lemai
        </code>

-## Requesting the docker to get a sentiment of a movie revie
+## Requesting the docker to get a sentiment of a movie review
 ### method 1: Using the curl form the terminal
   <code>
     curl --location --request POST 'http://0.0.0.0:4000/predict' \